confluentinc/cp-docker-images/docs/quickstart.rst

 This quick start provides a basic guide for deploying a Kafka cluster along with all Confluent Platform components in your Docker environment.
 By the end of this quickstart, you will have a functional Confluent deployment against which you can run any number of applications.

 To keep things simple, you can start with a single node Docker environment.
 Details on more complex target environments are available later in this documentation (`More Tutorials <tutorials/tutorials.html>`_).
-You will also be configuring Kafka and |zk| to store data locally in their Docker containers.
+You will also be configuring Kafka and ZooKeeper to store data locally in their Docker containers.
 You should refer to the documentation on `Docker external volumes <operations/external-volumes.html>`_ for examples of how to add mounted volumes to your host machines.
-Mounted volumes provide a persistent storage layer for deployed containers, which allows images such as cp-kafka and cp-zookeeper to be stopped and restarted without losing their stateful data.
+Mounted volumes provide a persistent storage layer for deployed containers, which allows images such as ``cp-kafka`` and ``cp-zookeeper`` to be stopped and restarted without losing their stateful data.

 Prerequisites
     * :ref:`Confluent Platform system requirements <system-requirements>`
     * `Docker installed and running <https://docs.docker.com/engine/installation/>`_.

-If you're running on Windows or macOS, you'll need to use `Docker Machine <https://docs.docker.com/machine/install-machine/>`_ to start the Docker host.
-Docker runs natively on Linux, so the Docker host will be your local machine if you go that route.
-If you are running on Mac or Windows, be sure to allocate at least 4 GB of RAM to the Docker Machine.
+If you're running on Windows, you'll need to use `Docker Machine <https://docs.docker.com/machine/install-machine/>`_ to start the Docker host.
+Docker runs natively on Linux and macOS, so the Docker host will be your local machine if you go that route.
+If you are running on Windows, be sure to allocate at least 4 GB of RAM (6 GB is recommended) to the Docker Machine.

 Installing and Running Docker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~